sopra-fs23-group-24/server/README.md

   - ```bash
     ./gradlew test
     ```
-  - and with the built-in test functionality of your IDE of choice.
+  - And with the built-in test functionality of your IDE of choice.
-  - We recommend using [Postman](https://www.getpostman.com) to test your API Endpoints.
+  - We also recommend using [Postman](https://www.getpostman.com) to test your API Endpoints.

 - #### Dependencies and databases
   - The JPA / hibernate database does not need to be run separately, neither to any dependencies.

 - #### Development
-  - to make development faster and easier, you can use the "development mode":
+  - To make development faster and easier, you can use the "development mode":
     - using `./gradlew build --continuous`, to re-build with each change to the code
   - If you want to avoid running all tests with every change, use the following command instead:
       - `./gradlew build --continuous -xtest`